Skip to content ↓

 Exam Results

-We are a non-selective award-winning school (SSAT 2020) placed in the top 2% of schools in England for GCSE and top 25% for A levels.
-Supervised prep, Saturday morning lessons and proactively encouraging each and every student to achieve the very best they can ensures we maintain a high academic standard.
+In recognition of the exceptional academic standards, the school has been awarded two SSAT Educational Outcomes Awards.
+Supervised prep, Saturday morning lessons and proactively encouraging every student to achieve the very best they can ensure we maintain a high academic standard.

 KS4 (GCSE)

-Twenty students have been offered academic scholarships to study A Levels at the School.
-Furthermore, additional scholarships have been offered to external applicants as DOYRMS continues to grow its Sixth Form.
+Eight students have been offered academic scholarships to study A Levels at the School.
+Furthermore, an additional nine scholarships have been offered to external applicants as the school continues to grow its Sixth Form.

 The DfE data is found by clicking here - please be aware the figures exclude a third of our students because they did not complete KS2 SATS.